GXS Inc.: GEnie

-In October 1985, GEIS introduced GEnie, an online community similar to CompuServe and AOL.
+In October 1985, GEIS introduced GEnie, an online community similar to CompuServe.
 Initially, for the first years into the '90s GEnie was extremely successful.
 It became a major group within GEIS and a force in the online community, particularly gaming.
-However, it was always saddled with its initial business justification: A means to generate extra revenue from unused computer and network capacity outside the mainstream business use load times.
+However, it was always saddled with its initial business justification: a means to generate extra revenue from unused computer and network capacity outside the mainstream business use load times.
 This made the service appear largely costless from a computer and network resource accounting view and was the basis of the ongoing refusal by management to lease additional mainframes to support the service when it became popular.
 This choked developments GEnie could have made, but didn't dare deploy at the risk of becoming even more "too successful."

-With the rise of the Internet, GEIS failure to provide email service until 1993, the extremely slow speed of the character-based Mark III network, the lack of an internet portal, their decision not to develop a graphical user interface, and competition from ISPs, CompuServe, and AOL; GEnie ended on the last day of the millennium.
+With the rise of the Internet, GEIS' failure to provide email service until 1993, the extremely slow speed of the character-based Mark III network, the lack of an internet portal, and competition from ISPs, CompuServe, and AOL; GEnie ended on the last day of the millennium.
 Mark III service and GEIS itself soon followed.